petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 picture-in-picture" allowfullscreen></iframe>

-As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), but also the shortest, I wanted this one to have a bit of 'tude.
+As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), I wanted this one to have a bit of 'tude.
 If you've ever wondered what it would be like if a goofy metal guy made country music, here you go.